Committee on Scientific Affairs

 Committee Mandate

-The Committee on Scientific Affairs serves as ASH’s strategically oriented scientific council.
-As such, the committee reviews proposals for new scientific committees; helps coordinate the activities of the scientific committees; and reviews the structure, organization, and scope of these committees perdiodically (unless otherwise instructed) to assess possible gaps or overlaps.
-Another component of the committee’s role as a scientific council is to ensure that ASH products and services meet the needs of scientists.
-The committee serves as a reference for the joint Program Committee and the Scientific Program Co-Chairs by reviewing the Scientific Program of the ASH annual meeting — in general, to make sure the society is focusing on the most cutting-edge science and meeting the needs of scientists at the meeting.
-In addition, the Committee on Scientific Affairs makes recommendations to the Nominating Committee for scientific committee appointments and the Awards Committee for honorific awards.
+Another component of the Committee on Scientific Affairs’ role as a scientific council is to ensure that ASH products and services meet the needs of the research community.
+The committee serves as a reference for the joint Program Committee and the Scientific Program Co-Chairs by reviewing all scientific sessions of the ASH annual meeting — in general, to make sure the Society is focusing on the most novel and rigorous science and meeting the needs of scientists at the meeting.
+(The abstract selection process is not a part of this content, as it lies under the purview of the ASH Secretary).

 The Committee on Scientific Affairs works with other committees to promote hematology and address advocacy issues related to hematology research, including funding for the National Institutes of Health (NIH).
-Advocacy activities of the committee are coordinated with the Committee on Government Affairs and approved by the ASH Executive Committee.
-The Committee on Government Affairs and the Committee on Scientific Affairs work in concert to effectively represent the interests of hematology researchers to the Congress and Executive Branch agencies concerned with the study of blood and blood-related diseases.
+Advocacy activities of the committee are coordinated with the Committee on Government Affairs and they work in concert to effectively represent the interests of hematology researchers to the Congress and Executive Branch agencies concerned with the study of blood and blood-related diseases.

-Members of the Committee on Scientific Affairs are expected to attend committee meetings, including a two-day meeting involving Capitol Hill or NIH visits in the spring; a meeting during the ASH annual meeting; and other occasional meetings with members of Congress, the NIH, other federal agencies, and appropriate public, patient, and professional organizations as needed throughout the year.
-For example, if ASH receives a request from Congress to explain a hematology-related issue, a committee member could accompany staff to educate Congressional staff on Capitol Hill.
-Committee members are required to participate in conference calls.
+For example, if ASH receives a request from Congress to explain a hematology-related issue, a Committee on Scientific Affairs member could accompany staff to educate Congressional staff on Capitol Hill.
 Committee members are also required to participate in the Grassroots Network and in the development of policy statements, comment letters, and other scientific policy-related documents.

 ...